Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- At 430m with a NW aspect, Simonside is frequently in cloud even when lower ground is dry — mist-borne moisture can keep the rock damp independently of rainfall.
+- At 430m with NW aspect, Simonside is frequently in cloud — mist-deposited surface moisture can keep the rock damp even between rain events, compounding the recent heavy rainfall.

 Warnings